AvaniImpetus/leapogic-ai/docs/common/com/impetus/idw/wmg/common/aws_sqs_utils.md

 - `message_attributes` accepts Python primitives and will convert them into SQS `MessageAttributes` values with appropriate DataType.
-- For binary attributes, pass a `bytes` value — it will be sent as `BinaryValue`.
+- For binary attributes, pass a `bytes` value — it will be sent as `Binary`.
+-For float attributes, pass a `float` value - it will be sent as `Number`.
 - For non-string, non-numeric values the helper JSON-encodes them and sends as a string attribute.

 ---